Personalized Federated Learning on Data with Dynamic Heterogeneity under Limited Storage: Preliminary

-However, there are still two challenges in efficiently solving optimization problem $F_4$: Firstly, the auxiliary model usually cannot fully fit the actual feature distribution \cite{32}.
-Especially, as the number of tasks increases, it may underfit the distribution which caused by insufficient model parameters \cite{33}, ultimately affecting the effectiveness of local training and personalized aggregation \cite{34, 35}.
-Secondly, even if the auxiliary model has sufficient parameters to fit the local feature distribution, it still needs to alleviate its catastrophic forgetting on training by generating replay, and the larger auxiliary model also require longer training time and more computing resources to fit new feature distributions.
-In the next chapter, we will elaborate on how to solve the optimization problem $F_4$ in the face of the two challenges above.
+However, there are still three challenges in efficiently solving optimization problems \hyperref[F_4]{4} and \hyperref[F_5]{5}: Firstly, the auxiliary model hard to fully fit the actual feature distribution \cite{32}.
+Especially, as the number of tasks increases, insufficient model parameters may lead to the underfitting of the feature distribution \cite{33}, ultimately reducing the effectiveness of local training and personalized aggregation \cite{34}\cite{35}.
+Secondly, even if the auxiliary model has sufficient parameters to fit the feature distribution, it still needs to use the generated replay of itself to alleviate its catastrophic forgetting on training, not only introducing more generated replay errors to itself, but also require longer training time and more computing resources.
+Thirdly, existing CL and FCL methods with generated replay usually generate data of random category, when the local label distribution of the client is severely skewed, there will be a serious deviation between the replayed data distribution and the actual local data distribution.
+Therefore, we need to redesign the generated replay architecture to address the three challenges above.